rsyncOSX/RsyncUIdocs/content/post/Built.md

 # SwiftData

 From Apple Developement Documentations: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.

-I have commenced the work on a release of *RsyncGUI*, which might be the Apple App Store version of *RsyncUI*, utilizing SwiftData.
-Within RsyncUI, the Homebrew version,  there are three files saved to storage.
-Tasks, log records and user settings.
-Those data might be enabled to utilize SwiftData and if so Rsync(G)UI might be available from the Apple App Store as well.
-This is due to App Sandbox capability and what is allowed and not allowed inside an App Sandbox.
-Reading and writing files from a `.dotcatalog` on a users home directory is not allowed which RsyncUI does now.

-If a *SwiftData* version is enabled, there will be two versions of RsyncUI:
+I have commenced the work on a release of *RsyncGUI* utilizing SwiftData.
+Within RsyncUI, the Homebrew version,  there are three files saved to storage tasks, log records and user settings.
+Those data is enabled by utilizing SwiftData.
+When a *SwiftData* version is enabled, there will be two versions of RsyncUI:

 - RsyncUI for Homebrew as today utilizing reading and writing files from a `.dotcatalog`
-- RsyncGUI for the Apple App Store utilizing SwiftData and only for attached discs and default version of rsync on macOS Sonoma
+- RsyncGUI only for attached discs
-	- requiere approval for distribution from App Store by Apple

-I have just commenced learning about SwifData and a new public GitHub repository for RsyncGUI is created.
-Status about development is updated within the Readme file.
+The development of the SwiftData version is done, now there are some testing and QA before a release on GitHub only.

 ## SwiftData and RsyncGUI (not RsyncUI)